Electric bicycles

 driving the dynamo in reverse so that it spun around like an

 electric motor.
-As the dynamo/motor turned, it would rotate the tyre and make
+As the dynamo/motor turned, it would rotate the tire and make

-go along without any help from your pedalling.
+the bike go along without any help from your pedaling.
 Hey presto: an electric

 bike!
 It may sound a bit far-fetched, but this is more or less exactly